freddyamsterdam/drupal8-docker/README.md

 ```

 ### 6. Install Drupal
-Open your browser, navigate to http://127.0.0.1:8080 and install Drupal.
+Open your browser, navigate to http://127.0.0.1:8080 and complete the  Drupal installation.

 :bulb: Alternatively, you could import an existing database by connecting to MariaDB with your favourite MySQL client.